 Why Are People Filing Xarelto Lawsuits?

 When Xarelto was first introduced, it was considered a groundbreaking new drug on the market.
 Unlike other anticoagulants, such as the long-used warfarin, Xarelto was praised by researchers for its effectiveness with only a single pill taken once daily.
-The FDA approved Xarelto for the prevention of blood clots (including traveling clots), reducing the risk of stroke, and preventing deep vein thrombosis.
+The U.S. Food & Drug Administration (FDA) approved Xarelto for the prevention of blood clots (including traveling clots), reducing the risk of stroke, and preventing deep vein thrombosis.

 Serious Xarelto Side Effects

-Anticoagulants in general can cause many serious side effects.
-According to the FDA’s adverse drug event data, nearly 22,000 severe injuries, including over 3,000 deaths, resulted from anticoagulants in 2016.
-In the same year, the CDC released a report stating that blood thinners accounted for more emergency department visits than any other class of therapeutic drug – including opioids and antibiotics.
+Anticoagulants can cause many serious side effects.
+According to the FDA’s adverse drug event data for 2016, four common anticoagulants were together associated with over 29,000 serious reaction cases, including over 4,700 deaths.
+In the same year, the CDC released a report stating that blood thinners were among the most dangerous drugs, and accounted for more emergency department visits than any other class of therapeutic drug – including opioids and antibiotics.

 Failure to Inform and Misleading Information

-Related to the severe side effects, many Xarelto claims also point to the drug companies’ failure to inform patients of these risks and include sufficient warnings on the blood thinner’s label.
-Many patients were completely unaware that Xarelto didn’t have an antidote available, unlike warfarin which can be reversed by taking vitamin K.
+Many Xarelto lawsuits also claim that Janssen failed to inform patients of potentially life-threatening risks and include sufficient warnings on the blood thinner’s label.
+Many patients were completely unaware that Xarelto didn’t have an antidote available, unlike warfarin, which can be reversed by taking vitamin K.

 Though Xarelto was approved in 2011, an important clinical trial dubbed ROCKET AF that included over 14,000 patients was later found to have been tainted by the use of a faulty blood-testing device called INRatio.
-The clinical trial’s results were called into question when J&J revealed the device was recalled in 2014 because it understated the risk of bleeding.
-The revelation caused regulators to wonder if patients in the trial received incorrect warfarin dosages and thus harsher side effects, ultimately making Xarelto appear safer and more effective.
+The clinical trial’s results were called into question when J&J revealed the device was recalled in 2014 because it understated the risk of bleeding, though the FDA ultimately determined that the faulty device did not significantly change the outcome of the trial.

-- August 2013: Black-box warning added on the increased risk of spinal bleeds
+- August 2013: Black-box warning added about the increased risk of spinal bleeds

 - March 2014: Additional information added for healthcare professionals on limiting spinal bleeds